kahlan/kahlan/docs/overview.md

 <a name="contributing"></a>
 ## Contributing
-To contribute to Kahlan, [open a pull request](https://help.github.com/articles/creating-a-pull-request/) against the `master` branch with your change.
+To contribute to Kahlan, [open a pull request](https://help.github.com/articles/creating-a-pull-request/) against the `dev` branch with your change.
 Be sure to update the specs to verify your change works as expected and to prevent regressions.

 ## Documentation